 Don’t share your account email and password

-Sharing your account email and password with unauthorised websites or apps can compromise the security of your home and personal information.
+Sharing your account email and password with unauthorized websites or apps can compromise the security of your home and personal information.

 For example, you might experience one or more of the following: